pedronahum/agents/README.md

 tensorboard --logdir=/path/to/logdir --port=2222
 ```

+## TODO:
-To render videos and gather OpenAI Gym statistics to upload to the scoreboard,
+To render videos and gather dm-control statistics to upload to the scoreboard,
 type:

 ```shell